Envy-Free Division of Land

-This paper presents cake-cutting procedures that guarantee both envy-freeness and partial-proportionality.
-Our procedures focus on agents who want \emph{fat pieces} --- pieces with a bounded length/width ratio, such as squares.
+This paper presents fair division algorithms that guarantee both envy-freeness and partial-proportionality.
+Our algorithms focus on agents who want \emph{fat pieces} --- pieces with a bounded length/width ratio, such as squares.
 The rationale is that a fat shape is more convenient to work with, build on, cultivate, etc.

-\subsection{Fatness}
+\subsection{Fatness.}

-We use the following formal definition of fatness, which is adapted from the computational geometry literature, e.g. \citet{Agarwal1995Computing,Katz19973D}: \begin{defn} Let $R\geq1$ be a real number.
-A $d$-dimensional piece is called \emph{$R$-fat}, if it contains a $d$-dimensional cube $B^{-}$ and is contained in a parallel $d$-dimensional cube $B^{+}$, such that the ratio between the side-lengths of the cubes is at most $R$: $\text{{len}(}B^{+})/\text{{len}}(B^{-})\leq R$. \end{defn}
+We use the following formal definition of fatness, which is adapted from the computational geometry literature, e.g. \citet{Agarwal1995Computing,Katz19973D}: \begin{definition} Let $R\geq1$ be a real number.
+A $d$-dimensional piece is called \emph{$R$-fat}, if it contains a $d$-dimensional cube $B^{-}$ and is contained in a parallel $d$-dimensional cube $B^{+}$, such that the ratio between the side-lengths of the cubes is at most $R$: $\text{{len}(}B^{+})/\text{{len}}(B^{-})\leq R$. \end{definition}

 A 2-dimensional cube is a square.
 So, for example, the only 2-dimensional 1-fat shape is a square (it is also 2-fat, 3-fat etc.).
 An $L\times1$ rectangle is $L$-fat; a right-angled isosceles triangle is 2-fat (but not 1-fat) and a circle is $\sqrt{2}$-fat (see Figure \ref{fig:fatness}).